Joining the Self Storage Association (SSA) puts you in touch with self storage owners like yourself.

 - Vendor Member

 If you’re new to the self storage industry, you’ll want to know about the New Member Operations Package.
+There is a plethora of knowledge to be learned as you begin your journey investing in self storage.

 The package provides new or renewing members with three publications: